tool3/restory/README.md

 ## `reauthor`

+> [!CAUTION]
+> IMPERSONATION IS STRICTLY PROHIBITED!
+> ANY IMPERSONATION WILL BE YOUR RESPONSIBILITY!
-rewrite all commit author names to `The Devil`
+> rewrite all commit author names to `The Devil`

 ```bash
 restory reauthor 'The Devil'